tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

     estimated at 2.6% (based on adding `AddN` op).

 Right now, we are leaning towards using inheritance.
-Seems like time increase is only significant for running many scalar ops in a sequence - probably a rare use case in the real world.
+Seems like time increase is only not significant.
 (See more details in [Appendix 2](#appendix-2-extension-options))

 To use inheritance, we will define `OpKernelConstructionInterface` and `OpKernelContextInterface` interfaces.
 Ideally, these interfaces should be pure virtual.
-However, we will have one exception - templated `eigen_device` method that calls per-device pure-virtual implementations.
+However, we will have some exception - for e.g. templated `eigen_device` method that calls per-device pure-virtual implementations.

 We will then introduce `TFRTOpKernelConstruction` and `TFRTOpKernelContext`